vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ```

 #### Results:
-As soon as you issue the PRS operation, you will notice SQL statments begin
+As soon as you issue the PRS operation, you will notice SQL statements begin
 to drop and the utility exits.
 The error code we get from vtgate is `1105` with
 the message `target: commerce.0.primary: primary is not serving, there is a
 reparent operation in progress`.
 With no buffering in place it is exclusively